 Georgina is a Coeur d’Alene tribal member and the voices to hear project manager.
 Dr. Mitchell has a PhD in Economics from Washington State University and her areas of specialization are Industrial Organization and Finance.
 She is married to Chadwick Gregg and they have 9 children.

 Rose (Project Evaluator) has experience working on research and evaluation at the state and federal level for the U.S. Department of Education.
 Dr. Honey has been an educator, researcher, and curriculum developer working with various Native American tribes on culturally relevant STEM education, and has been a formative evaluator for a variety of children’s television programs.

-Devi Gopal is a PhD student at University at Buffalo in the Curriculum, Instruction, and Science of Learning program.
+Devi is a PhD student at SUNY Buffalo in the Curriculum, Instruction, and Science of Learning program.
 She received her undergraduate degree in Environmental Sciences at Fordham University and a Masters of Research degree at University College of London.
 Her interests lie in understanding culturally relevant ways of environmental learning and decision-making